craftnut/craftnut/README.md

 ## welcome to my github profile!

 - hi there! i'm craftnut
-- i'm a 17 year old hobbyist programming
+- i'm a 17 year old hobbyist programmer
 - i know Python, but would like to move on to Rust someday!
 - i don't have much more to say, check out my website over at https://www.craftnut.wtf/